wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 		scopedWatchingSettings,

-		// Below is an object containing some shared options across all scopes,
+		// Below is an object containing some shared options across all scopes.
-		// While all properties of this object can be optionally set
+		// Note that all properties of this object can be optionally set
 		// individually for each and every scope,
 		// overriding values defined here.
 		{